Rethinking Gating Mechanism in Sparse MoE: Handling Arbitrary Modality Inputs with Confidence-Guided Gate: Experiment

 \subsection{Complexity Analysis}

-In Table \ref{tab:complexity on CMU-MOSI}, we control the number of parameters for both baseline and proposed methods to compare model complexity and performance.
-Although ShaSpec and TF achieve lower FLOPs for the same parameter amount, their performance remains less competitive than most Transformer- and MoE-based models, except FuseMoE.
+In Table \ref{tab:complexity on CMU-MOSI}, we control the number of parameters in three different scales to compare performance.
+We aims to find the best model given similar parameter and computational costs.
+Although ShaSpec and TF achieve lower FLOPs given the same parameter amount, their performance remains less competitive than most Transformer- and MoE-based models.
 Among MoE-based models, ConfSMoE-T delivers the best performance while maintaining similar MFLOPs and parameter counts to the second-best baseline.
 Under comparable parameter settings, LIMoE and mmFormer fail to keep FLOPs as low as ConfSMoE-T and yield suboptimal results.
 Moreover, LIMoE is particularly inefficient, as its MFLOPs are substantially higher than those of other models with similar parameter sizes.
-Overall, ConfSMoE-T achieves the best balance between efficiency and performance among MoE-based baselines.
+By increasing the number of parameter to a larger scale, we can observed different amount of increment across the selected models while none of the baselines can achieve the same performance as ConfSMoE-T. Many baselines are still less competitive to small-scale ConfSMoE-T, demonstrating the scalability of ConfSMoE.